 Sometimes despite our best precautions fires still happen.
 Every family should have a fire emergency safety plan, and every member of your family should know your plan and practice it regularly.
 Being prepared in the event of a fire is the best way to ensure your family doesn’t panic and gets out safely.
 Your family will need to have a plan for how each member of the family will get out, where family members will meet once outside, and know what to do if part of their plan is blocked by smoke and fire.
 If your apartment building already has established fire evacuation procedures, make sure you read and know these procedures.
 You also should know where manual fire alarms are located throughout your apartment building so you can activate one to alert other residents of the building if needed.

-Contact your licensed insurance broker at Magruder Insurance to ensure you are properly covered on your renters insurance.
-Many renters insurance policies are built to protect the value of the building, but do not include adequate coverage for a tenants belongings.
-The insurance professionals at Magruder Insurance can help.
+Contact your licensed and independent insurance agent at Magruder Insurance to ensure you are properly covered with a renter’s insurance policy.
+Many multi-family property insurance policies are built to protect the value of the building, but do not include adequate coverage for a tenant’s belongings.
+The renter insurance professionals at Magruder Insurance can help.
 Call us at 813-654-3100 or contact us online today!